Chemical-free Weed Control Outcomes on Medicinal and Aromatic Plants

 The book presents the results of research carried out by interdisciplinary teams on non-chemical weed management in medicinal and aromatic plants, as part of the COST CA23123 project, and is of practical interest to students, academics and agroforestry producers.
 The European Union has a set of strategies for climate and biodiversity, as well as a range of instruments within the Common Agricultural Policy, which are worth analysing in terms of their impact and relationship with the aromatic and medicinal plant sector.
 Furthermore, it is important to understand the decision-making process at farm level, and this is also addressed in the book.
 There are a number of factors relating to farmers’ perceptions, technological availability and needs, labour availability, consumer pressures, market functioning and the legislative framework that influence farmers’ decisions.
 Finally, the book addresses the involvement of stakeholders in the aromatic and medicinal plant sector.

-Vítor João Pereira Domingues Martinho is Coordinator Professor with Habilitation at the Polytechnic Institute of Viseu (Portugal), he is a Full Member of CESAM at the University of Aveiro (Portugal) and a Collaborating Member of Green-it at the NOVA University Lisbon (Portugal).
-As a student, he studied at the University of Trás-os-Montes and Alto Douro (Portugal), the University of Verona (Italy) and the University of Lisbon (Portugal), and completed his PhD in Economics at the University of Coimbra (Portugal).
-He has served as an external expert for various Portuguese and European Union institutions/programmes, participates in a range of national and international projects, and has authored/co-authored numerous scientific publications.
+Vítor João Pereira Domingues Martinho is a Coordinating Professor with Habilitation at the Polytechnic Institute of Viseu, Portugal.
+He is a Full Member of CESAM at the University of Aveiro and a Collaborating Member of Green-it at NOVA University Lisbon.
+He studied at the Universities of Trás-os-Montes and Alto Douro, Verona, and Lisbon, and earned a PhD in Economics from the University of Coimbra.
+He has served as an external expert for Portuguese and EU institutions, participated in numerous national and international projects, and authored/co-authored many scientific publications.

-Anja Vieweger is Leader of the Vegetables & Herbs Group in the Department of Crop Sciences at the Research Institute of Organic Agriculture (FiBL) Switzerland.
-She holds a Diploma in Horticulture from the Zurich University of Applied Sciences in Wädenswil, Switzerland, and an M.Sc. in Biodiversity from the University of Plymouth, United Kingdom.
-Following an apprenticeship as a vegetable grower, she worked as a researcher at FiBL Switzerland before joining the Organic Research Centre (ORC) in England as a Senior Researcher from 2011 to 2020.
-Since returning to FiBL in 2020, she has led research and advisory activities in organic vegetable and herb production, with a particular focus on participatory research, sustainable production systems, and the principles of organic agriculture.
-She coordinates and contributes to numerous national and international research projects, collaborates closely with farmers, growers, and research institutions, and serves in professional and scientific leadership roles, including as Chair of the COST Action CA23123 weedingMAPs.
-She has authored numerous scientific publications and is actively engaged in advancing innovation, knowledge exchange, and sustainable practices in organic horticulture.
+Anja Vieweger leads the Vegetables & Herbs Group in the Department of Crop Sciences at the Research Institute of Organic Agriculture (FiBL), Switzerland.
+She holds a Diploma in Horticulture from Zurich University of Applied Sciences and an MSc in Biodiversity from the University of Plymouth.
+After training and working as a vegetable grower and researcher, she served as Senior Researcher at the Organic Research Centre (UK) from 2011–2020.
+Since returning to FiBL, she has led research and advisory work in organic vegetable and herb production, focusing on participatory research and sustainable production systems.
+She coordinates numerous international projects and serves as Chair of COST Action CA23123 weedingMAPs.
+She has authored numerous scientific publications and actively promotes innovation and sustainability in organic horticulture.

 Publisher: Springer Nature Switzerland